tylim88/FirelordJSDoc/docs/quick_start.md

 Nothing come close to FirelordJS, and I doubt anything will, **FirelordJS is the end game in pursuing Firestore type safety**.

 Turn out the so called _<span style={{color:'red'}}>Unparalleled Type Safe and Dev Experience</span>_ is not a a bluff at all, what a disappointment!

+(I am not exaggerating, you are welcome to prove me wrong.)